BySplashGm/Magearna/README.md

 # Magearna 🤖

-Magearna is a lightweight and modular Discord bot featuring a small set of useful commands centered around Pokémon and server utilities.
-It includes a Pokédex, Pokémon image generator (normal and shiny), type chart viewer, and basic tools like uptime and announcements.
-Designed for easy deployment and minimal configuration, Magearna is ideal for Pokémon-themed communities.
+Magearna is a lightweight and modular Discord bot featuring a small set of useful commands centered around Pokémon

 ## Features ✨
 - **Command Handling:** Modular command structure for easy extension.